CMS-Enterprise/mint-app/docs/adr/0011-capturing-deleted-actor.md

 ## Decision Outcome

-### Chosen Alternative: Use session variables to set who made the change.
+### Chosen Option: Use session variables to set who made the change.

  - Session variables allow us to provide some context in the scope of a SQL transaction
  - It is a fairly simple implementation that fulfills the need